Seneca-ICTOER/CSP451/docs/tutorials/12-markdown-syntax.md

 {% note %}

 **Note:** When viewing a conversation, you can automatically quote text in a comment by highlighting the text, then typing <kbd>R</kbd>.
 You can quote an entire comment by clicking {% octicon "kebab-horizontal" aria-label="The horizontal kebab icon" %}, then **Quote reply**.
-For more information about keyboard shortcuts, see "[AUTOTITLE](/get-started/accessibility/keyboard-shortcuts)."
+For more information about keyboard shortcuts, see "[Keyboard shortcuts]([/get-started/accessibility/keyboard-shortcuts](https://docs.github.com/en/get-started/accessibility/keyboard-shortcuts))."

 {% endnote %}